fpezzati/csvreader/README.md

 | GET | /regione/?provincia=FI&offset=0&limit=10 | | |

 ## TODO
-ComuniItalianiReader is quite ok.
-Some doubt about how other components benefit from what he read.

-UtentiReader has a complete read feature.
-What is missing now is how to get a codemap from ComunitItalianiReader and use to produce a statistic report.

-Maybe an interface managing two parameters, <I>, <O>?

-ComuniItalianiReader pick a <I> with a file name and put codemap in <O>.

-UtentiReader pick a <I> with a codemap and a file name.
-Codemap was filed in by ComuniItalianiReader in the previous step.
+Fix `UtentiReaderIT`, a couple of tests broke because of object equality.

-There could be a third component that is in charge to pick statisticalmap UtentiReader provided and write it down in a file.
+Write the 'writer' component that will pick `UtentiReader` output and put into a .csv file.

-Oh, this is a reminder: look at https://editor.swagger.io/ to generate an API description instead using tables in md.
+Generate an API description using openapi3 instead using tables in md.